Your journey begins at the historic Santa Gertrudis Creek where Captain King first camped in 1852.

 New Year’s Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.

-Seating is sold on a first-come basis.
+Seating is sold on a first-come, first-served basis.
 Please note that private vehicles are not allowed on King Ranch tours.
 Only service animals are allowed on tours.

 $15.00 + tax for adults; $6.00 + tax for children 5-12 years;